 Finally, I think it is fair to say that the Etruscan Coast probably experiences the most magical sunsets in Italy.
 That alone is enough of a reason to visit the Etruscan Coast.
 Well, according to me at least (a trustworthy authority on sunset quality, I promise).

-The Etruscan Coast faces West, which creates the perfect setting for the most incredible visual spectacles.
+The Etruscan Coast faces west, which creates the perfect setting for the most amazing scenes when the day turns to night.
 Every evening (as long as it’s not too cloudy), the orange sun sinks into the shimmering water.
-The sky will show all sorts of pink and purple tones, while the surrounding villages, forests and vineyards turn golden.
+The sky shows all sorts of pink and purple tones, while the surrounding vineyards turn golden.
 What a way to end your day.

 Read More About My Travels in Italy:

 Curious to know more about the different regions in Italy?
-Take a look at my previous articles:
+Take a look at my other articles:

 - 6 Things You Can Only Do in South Tyrol

 - Gelato and Street Art: The Best Things to do in Bologna

 - Portraits from Tuscany: Discovering the Region Through its People